Revolving door: Security

 Revolving doors can also be used as security devices to restrict entry to a single person at a time if the spacing between the doors is small enough.
 This is in contrast to a normal door which allows a second person to easily "tailgate" behind an authorized person.
 Extreme security can require a particular type of bullet-resistant glass.

 Sometimes a revolving door is designed for one-way traffic.
 An example is the now-common usage in airports to prevent a person from bypassing airport security checkpoints by entering the exit.
 Such doors are designed with a brake that is activated by a sensor should someone enter from the incorrect side.
 The door also revolves backwards to permit that person to exit, while also notifying security of the attempt.

 Turnstile exit-only doors are also often used in subways and other rapid transit facilities to prevent people from bypassing fare payment.
-They are similarly used at large sports stadiums, theme parks, and other such venues, to allow pedestrians to exit freely, but not to enter without paying admission fees.
+They are similarly used at large sports stadiums, amusement parks, and other such venues, to allow pedestrians to exit freely, but not to enter without paying admission fees.
 These doors usually work mechanically, with the door panels constructed of horizontal bars which pass through a "wall" of interlacing (interdigitated) bars, allowing the door leaves to pass through, but blocking people from illegally entering through the exit.

 Emergency use

-On November 28, 1942, the Cocoanut Grove, a popular nightclub in Boston, Massachusetts, went up in flames killing 492 people.
+On November 28, 1942, the Cocoanut Grove, a popular nightclub in Boston, Massachusetts, went up in flames, killing 492 people.
 One of the main reasons cited for the large number of casualties was the single revolving door located at the entrance.
 As the mob of panicking patrons attempted to use the door as an escape it soon became jammed, trapping countless people between the door and the crowd pushing towards it.
 As a result, many people died from smoke inhalation, as they were not able to escape the burning nightclub.

 In 1943, it became a Massachusetts state law requirement to flank a revolving door with an outward swinging hinged door or to make the revolving door collapsible (so it becomes a double partition collapsing at 180°), allowing people to pass on either side.
 American revolving doors are now collapsible.
 Some jurisdictions require them to be flanked by at least one hinged door either by common practice or required by law.
-For example, the Ontario Building Code 3.4.6.14. asserts that revolving doors needs to "(a) be collapsible, (b) have hinged doors providing equivalent exiting capacity located adjacent to it".
+For example, the Ontario Building Code 3.4.6.14. asserts that a revolving door needs to "(a) be collapsible, (b) have hinged doors providing equivalent exiting capacity located adjacent to it".

 History

-H. Bockhacker of Berlin was granted German patent DE18349 on December 22, 1881 for "Tür ohne Luftzug" or "Door without draft of air", which used a rotating cylinder with a door which after entering, the user then turned around to the exiting direction.
+H. Bockhacker of Berlin was granted German patent DE18349 on 22 December 1881 for Tür ohne Luftzug or 'Door without draft of air', which used a rotating cylinder with a door which after entering, the user then turned around to the exiting direction.